kumbulanit/t-sql/tech company/untitled/Presentations/Module5_Theory_Presentation.md

 WHERE FREETEXT(Description, 'database management system')

 -- Regular LIKE optimization
-WHERE LastName >= 'S' AND LastName < 'T'  -- Range scan -- Instead of: WHERE LastName LIKE 'S%'
+WHERE e.LastName >= 'S' AND e.LastName < 'T'  -- Range scan
+-- Instead of: WHERE e.LastName LIKE 'S%'

 -- Case-insensitive search with collation
-WHERE LastName COLLATE SQL_Latin1_General_CP1_CI_AS = 'smith'
+WHERE e.LastName COLLATE SQL_Latin1_General_CP1_CI_AS = 'smith'
 ```

 ---